mecid/mecid.github.io/_posts/2025-04-15-introducing-swift-testing-scoping.md

 }
 ```

-As you can see in the example above, we define the Environment struct holding all the app dependencies.
+As you can see in the example above, we define the *Environment* struct holding all the app dependencies.
 We also define the task local value for the actual instance of the environment.
-Task local values are not only a great way of providing shared information with default values, but they also allow us to easily replace one value with another when needed.
+Task local values are not only a great way of sharing information with default values, but they also allow us to easily replace one value with another when needed.

 In our example, we use task local values with default production-ready dependencies, but our final goal is to provide a mocked version of the environment for testing purposes.